 Although it was not always the highest contributor in monetary terms, UNICEF was a principal agency in all the evaluation countries.
-It invariably played an active, if not lead, role in most of partnerships forged the to promote MNCH issues and to define wider health sector The key informants policies. representing host governments and key development partners often highlighted the role played by UNICEF as critical or "defining".
-ANNEX 3 shows that by using various core roles, including voice for children, facilitating the national dialogue, enabling knowledge exchange and policy advice and technical assistance, UNICEF selected appropriate international and national, public and private partners to enhance its programmes and support all intervention packages.
+It invariably played an active, if not lead, role in most of partnerships forged promote MNCH issues and to define wider health policies.
+The key informants representing host governments and key development partners often highlighted the role played by UNICEF as critical or "defining".
+ANNEX 3 shows that by using various core roles, including voice children, facilitating national dialogue, enabling knowledge exchange and policy advice and technical assistance, UNICEF selected appropriate international and national, public and private partners to enhance its programmes and support all intervention packages.
 As evidenced from the document review and key informant interviews, the most effective and successful partnerships were formed to implement IMCI, ANC/PNC packages (with WHO, UNFPA, the World Bank, ADB, EU, USAID, KfW, GIZ, JICA, SDC, DfID, Soros Foundation) and Nutrition packages (private sector actors, ADB).